 - when the use of a frequency or of a frequency band is possible by a number of users within a particular area;

 - when spectrum is available on a long-term basis; and

 - when the radio applications are not subject to frequency planning, coordination and individual frequency assignment.

-Cordless telephones, radio local area networks such as Wi-Fi equipment, remote controls, PMR446 radios, Radio Frequency Identification Devices (RFIDs), certain satellite terminals, short range devices (SRDs), and Bluetooth devices are some categories of radiocommunication equipment that are regulated by the above-mentioned general authorisation regulation, i.e. S.L.399.40.
+Cordless telephones, wireless access systems including radio local area networks, remote controls, PMR446 radios, Radio Frequency Identification Devices (RFIDs), Internet of Things (IoT) systems, certain satellite terminals, short range devices (SRDs) and Bluetooth devices are some categories of radiocommunication equipment that are regulated by the above-mentioned frameworks.

-A person using such equipment shall in all instances comply with its purpose of use and meets the technical and other operating requirements as stated in S.L.399.40.
-For example, installing a high gain antenna to a radio local area network, thereby exceeding the allowed power limits is a breach to this Regulation.
+A person using such equipment shall in all instances comply with its purpose of use and meets the technical and other operating requirements as stated in S.L.399.40 or Decision No. MCA/D/22-4662, as appropriate.
+For example, installing a high gain antenna to a radio local area network, thereby exceeding the allowed power limits is a breach to S.L.399.40.

 Malta’s licence-exempt framework for radiocommunications equipment is established under the Radiocommunications Apparatus Exemption Order (S.L.399.42).
 This Order lists various types of terrestrial and satellite equipment, such as mobile phones and mobile-satellite terminals from the requirement of a licence provided that: